accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 #### Enlarged text size
 Text and image of text at enlarged size is greater than or equal to 150% or 120% bold compared to the default size.

+#### Error management

+All the processes that warn the user:
+- mandatory fields,
+- expected type or format indications,
+- input errors in a form.

 #### Explicit reference (to an image caption or complex shape)
 Explicit indication (e.g. "See caption below") or common term (e.g. "Image: [alternative]" and "Image: [caption]") between the alternative and the caption that makes it clear that the caption is associated with the image.